google/draco/BUILDING.md

 - `DRACO_TINYGLTF_PATH`: this path must contain tiny_gltf.h and its
   dependencies.

-If not specified the Draco build requires the presence of the submodules that are stored within `draco/third_party`.
+When not specified the Draco build requires the presence of the submodules that are stored within `draco/third_party`.

 Debugging and Optimization